Delhi to Spiti Valley

 The Lahaul valley remains inside snow in March.
 Therefore, the only way is through Shimla-Reckong Peo.

-No. Only HRTC buses run from Delhi to Kaza.
-However, Volvo Buses are available till Manali and Shimla respectively.
+No. Only HRTC or other locally operated buses run from Manali to Kaza.
+Volvo buses are available till Manali and Shimla respectively.

 How far is Spiti valley from Delhi?

-Kaza is approximately 750 kilometers away from Delhi.
+Kaza is approximately 720 km away from Delhi.

 What is the Delhi to Reckong Peo/Shimla bus timing?